Jack Goff: Team IHG Rewards Club (2016)

 It was confirmed that Jack Goff would be joining West Surrey Racing and Team IHG Rewards Club for the 2016 British Touring Car Championship season and be driving a BMW 125i M Sport.
 The first event of the season at Brands Hatch went well for Goff as he came away with a podium in the last race of the day, finishing 3rd.
 Goff also had a good time at Knockhill in the first race finishing 2nd behind Jason Plato in the new Silverline Subaru.
 But as all drivers have bad weekends, Goff's came at Rockingham.
-The problems started in Qualifying for all 3 of the cars when rain got into the cars system, with Jack qualifying 26th, and his team mates Rob Collard and Sam Tordoff finishing 27th and 28th respectively.
+The problems started in Qualifying for all 3 of the cars when rain got into the cars' system, with Jack qualifying 26th, and his teammates Rob Collard and Sam Tordoff finishing 27th and 28th respectively.
 Then on race day, Jack came from 26th on the grid to 12th in an outstanding drive.
-However when it came to races 2 and 3, it was a disaster for him as he never finished either race.
+However, when it came to races 2 and 3, it was a disaster for him as he never finished either race.
 Goff finished 11th in the Championship overall.